sobae/My-Project/README.md

 The contents of this repository are released under the terms of the MIT license.

-See http://opensource.org/licenses/MIT for more information.
+See [LICENSE](License.md) or See http://opensource.org/licenses/MIT for more information.

 Documents List